 be heading.
-Existence of multiple steady states is a phenomenon that can easily arise in overlapping-generations models.
+At least at the theoretical level multiple steady states can easily arise in overlapping-generations models.
 Then initial conditions matter for which of these steady states tends to be realized.
 Similarly, we may say that conditional club-convergence is present, if income convergence occurs only among a subgroup of the countries that share the same structural characteristics (this may to some extent be true for the OECD countries) and to some extent have similar initial conditions.

-Instead of focusing on income convergence, one could study TFP convergence.
+Instead of focusing on income convergence, one could study TFP convergence at aggregate or industry level.
 Sometimes the less demanding concept of growth rate convergence is the focus.

-The above considerations are only of a very elementary nature.
+The above considerations are only of a very elementary nature and are only about descriptive statistics.
 The reader is referred to the large existing literature on concepts and econometric methods of relevance for characterizing the evolution of world income distribution (for a survey, see Islam 2003).